awhitworth06/Tetris/README.md

 - Open index.html.
 - Check the box to enable or disable levels (checking it will mean it never goes above level 1).
 - Click Start/Pause to start a game.
-- Use the arrow keys to move the tiles.
+- Use the arrow keys on your keyboard to move and rotate the tiles.
 - Click Start/Pause to pause a game.
 - Click Restart to start a new game.